davidlang42/ha-flashforge/README.md

 * Finder (by 01F0)
 * Adventurer (by davidlang42)

+If you have another flashforge model, let me know if it works so I can add it to the list.

-If you have another flashforge model, try enabling debug mode in YAML config (as above) and send the state attributes to us to update the value parsing.
+If values are missing, try enabling debug mode in YAML config (as above) and send the state attributes to me so I can update the value parsing.